-In Germania, articles are limited to 30 printed pages of text (approximately 110 000 characters including spaces) and ten pages of illustrations, discussions to 15 printed pages (approximately 40 000 characters including spaces) and five figures.
-Book reviews should not exceed five pages of manuscript (approximately 16 000 characters including spaces) and may not include footnotes, tables of illustration; literature should be referenced within the text, enclosed in parentheses.
+In Germania, articles are limited to 30 printed pages of text (approximately 110,000 characters including spaces) and ten pages of illustrations, discussions to ten printed pages (approximately 30,000 characters including spaces) and two figures.
+Book reviews should not exceed five pages of manuscript (approximately 16,000 characters including spaces) and may not include footnotes, tables or illustrations; literature should be referenced within the text, enclosed in parentheses.

-Contributions to Bericht der RGK are limited to 150 printed pages of text (approximately 540 000 characters including spaces) and 30 pages of illustrations.
+Contributions to Bericht der RGK are limited to 80 printed pages of text (approximately 290,000 characters including spaces) and 30 pages of illustrations.
 To discuss exceptions to these guidelines, please contact the editors.

 Please remember that our publications have a wide readership.
 Authors should therefore write in a clear, straightforward style and avoid overly-long sentences.
-The editors are authorised to make stylistic changes, when necessary.
+The editors are authorized to make minor stylistic changes, when necessary.

-In addition to text and footnotes, each manuscript must also include the addresses of all authors as well as translators (if applicable), a list of figures with captions, an abstract of no more than 100 words (Germania), or 300-700 words (Bericht RGK), as well as a list of suggested key words.
+In addition to text and footnotes, each manuscript must also include the addresses of all authors, a list of figures with captions, an abstract of no more than 100 words (Germania), or 300-700 words (Bericht RGK), as well as a list of suggested key words.
 We request that authors complete all requirements!

-The manuscript must be submitted in MS Word format (docx) or as an odt or rtf file; the text should be left-justified, without word-divisions or formatted breaks.
-If possible, email the file to the following address: redaktion.rgk@dainst.de or germania.rgk@dainst.de.
+The manuscript must be submitted in MS Word format (DOC; DOCX) or as an ODT or RTF file; the text should be left-justified, without word-divisions or formatted breaks.
+A data-identical hard copy must be included.
+If possible, email the file to the following address: redaktion. rgk@dainst.de or germania.rgk@dainst.de.

-In text, italic print is only used for terms in foreign languages.
+In text, italic print is only used for Latin quotations or technical terms.
 In notes and reference abbreviations, authors' names should be formatted in small caps (never in upper case letters).